 However, studies have shown that one of the best predictors of how a child will react to the dental chair is the parent’s level of anxiety.
 A parent who reacts to a needle by grabbing their child’s hand may be inadvertently sending the message that something bad is about to happen, while a parent who remains calm and talks happily and consistently to the child throughout the appointment, sends the message that there is nothing to be scared of.
 Taking the time to visit our website and talk to the dental staff prior to the visit, can help you know what to expect so you exude confidence and help keep your child smiling throughout the appointment!

 What are Sealants?

 Did you know sealants can help protect your child’s teeth during their most cavity-prone years?
 Teeth are shaped with grooves and pitted surfaces that can sometimes be too deep to access with brushing alone.
-Sealants coat these teeth with a protective barrier that “seals out” food and bacteria so they don’t get down into the pitted surfaces and cause decay.
-Most dental insurance companies cover this procedure, but remember, sealants only help reduce the risk of cavities in these deep fissures, you will still need to brush and floss to keep the rest of your tooth happy and healthy!
+Sealants coat these teeth with a protective barrier that “seals out” food and bacteria, so they don’t get down into the pitted surfaces and cause decay.
+Most dental insurance companies cover this procedure, but remember, sealants only help reduce the risk of cavities in these deep fissures, you will still need to brush and floss to keep the rest of your teeth happy and healthy!